 Figure 8.6 View Data Select View Data Trend after data retrieval/conversion to view the data right after data retrieval.
 Select View Data Trend after Measurement Sequence Selection to work with measurement data while offline.
 With all the options in SeaStar, the user may want to do a lot of reconverting (<File\Reconvert Data>) on data files after defining the preferences; changing units, data formats, OOR settings, TSD settings, ROC settings, offset settings and converting different sections of the data file, all of which result in numerous files.
 To ease the task of remembering settings and results and/or renaming and copying files, a backup system of reconverted files has been implemented.
 A reconvert number is now associated with each sequence.
 This number is saved in the recorder's INI file and updated each time a reconvert is implemented.
 A copy is made of the DAT, CIT, DAB, OOR, TSD and the ROC files with the reconvert number attached to the filename.
-Thus if a data file is for example named 5M1024.DAT, then after the first reconvert, a copy of the DAT is named 1-5M1024.DAT, and the same naming convention is applied to the other files.
+Thus if a data file is for example named 5Q1024.DAT, then after the first reconvert, a copy of the DAT is named 1-5Q1024.DAT, and the same naming convention is applied to the other files.
 Each time data retrieval is performed, a subdirectory, which name is the sequence number, is created in the data directory, where a copy of the "original" DAT, DAB, CIT and OOR files is placed.
 These files have a "0-" in their names.
 All the reconverted files are placed in the sequence directory.
 The reconvert number system is optional, and the user can disable it in the reconvert menu.
 When the reconvert number system is in use, and when viewing trended reconverted data, the reconverted "backup" file is displayed, thus eliminating the need to close the "last" converted trend data window.
-8.6 Out Of Range If measurements are outside the calibrated range, they may seem inaccurate (mainly the depth/salinity).
-The out of range measurements are shown in the OOR file (View - Measurement Data - Out Of Range Data).
-The min and max calibration points are given in the RID file, and in this case it should be sufficient to go directly to 'Edit - Reconvert Definition - Data Definition', and choose 'RID values' under 'Out of range decimal values settings'.
-Data is then reconverted by choosing 'File - Reconvert Data'.
-You can find more about reconverting in chapter 10.
-Reconvert Data.
-The user can also define the ranges.
+8.7 Out Of Range If measurements are outside the calibrated range, they are less accurate.
+The out of range measurements (if any) are shown in the OOR file (View - Measurement Data - Out Of Range Data).
+For example when depth measurements are outside the first calibration range (at very shallow depth or in air) the data may look strange and the user may want to set those data to 0.
 Choose the Settings menu, Out Of Range - UV and DV definition command.
 A dialog box appears:

-Figure 8.7 Set CTD Out Of Range (OOR) Parameters Decimal Values Decimal Values (DV) are raw measurements, sometimes referred to as binary data.
+Figure 8.7 Set Ranges for the Parameters The Unit Values (UV) ranges can be set, eliminating all values that are outside the calibration range.
+Decimal Values Decimal Values (DV) are raw measurements, sometimes referred to as binary data.
 The decimal value is between 0 and 4095, which is the range for the 12 bit AD converter.
 The decimal values are the recorder's calibration range.
 The user should not define the decimal value range, unless he has obtained these values for that particular recorder from Star-Oddi.
-Unit Values The decimal values are converted to Unit Values (UV), for example a decimal value of 2000 could give 20°C. The user can select a specified range for temperature and pressure.
+Unit Values The decimal values are converted to Unit Values (UV), for example a decimal value of 2000 could give 20°C. The user can select a specified range for the parameters.
 If unit values in the data are outside the measurement calibration range of the recorder, the user has the option to set a max and min range for these unit values.
 After selecting the unit value ranges and pressing the OK button, the following window appears: